 Let’s assume you’ve borrowed a sizeable loan from a financial institution.
 You mapped out an entire repayment plan.
 Although, things don’t always work out as planned.
 That’s when you start missing your due dates, making late payments, and before you know it, you start defaulting on your loan.

-Now, there are several consequences you have to deal with when you default on your loan.
-To begin with, your lender will report your repayment behaviour to the TransUnion CIBIL (formerly known as CIBIL).
 Once your missed payments start reflecting in your credit history, it will drastically bring down your credit score.

 This will lead to rejections of any future applications, as you’re viewed as a risky and irresponsible borrower by potential lenders.

 To avoid this pesky situation, you need to know how to remove your name from CIBIL’s defaulter list.
-However, before that, you need to understand the basis of a defaulter list and why it was introduced by the Reserve Bank of India in the first place.

 In 1994, the Reserve Bank of India introduced a scheme to include the collection and dissemination of defaulter information.
 It started with borrowers who have failed to pay Rs.1 crore and above.
 Then, in 1999, RBI started collecting and disseminating information of defaulters who crossed Rs.25 lakh and above.

 To make the classification easier, RBI tagged defaulters into two categories—willful and non-willful.
 The purpose of this scheme was to figure out who was genuinely in debt and who was deliberately not clearing their dues.